aaron-grau/curic/react/projects/pokedex/README.md

 2. How will we pass the PokemonDetail the information?

 Implement the pokemonDetail component just like we did the pokemonIndex:

 1. create an API function that fetches a single pokemon
 2. create both actions for requesting and receiving a single pokemon
 3. update the reducer to respond to the receiving of a pokemon
 4. update the middleware to respond to the requesting of a pokemon
 5. create a pokemonDetailContainer that maps pokemonDetail to props

+Review the `_pokemon.json.jbuilder` file and talk with your partner about how you believe the `PokemonDetail` object will look before we map it to props.
+Confirm your answer by going to the correct URL in the browser.

+You will notice that the toys are not the prettiest of data to turn into `ToyItem` components but the nesting will be helpful when rendering the future `ToyDetail` so instead of altering the Jbuilder let's write a selector.

+The selector will take state as a parameter and jsut serve as a utility function to return an array of toy objects that we can easily map over.
+Create this `toy_selector.js` file in the `util` folder.

+Map an additional piece of state to the props of your `PokemonDetail` component using your imported selector.

-6. create a pokemonDetail component calls the request action passed from props
+6. create a `pokemonDetail` component that calls the request action passed from `mapDispathToProps`
-7. create the corresponding route that renders the pokemonDetailContainer **Make sure to test as you go to avoid bugs.
+7. create the corresponding route that renders the `pokemonDetailContainer` **Make sure to test as you go to avoid bugs.
 The most common bugs are related to importing/exporting functions.**

-Nest the pokemon detail route under the route for the pokemon index and then **explicitly tell the pokemonIndex component to render it's children**.
-This will assure that both will be rendered on the page when at the `"/pokemon/1"` path.
+Nest the `PokemonDetail` route under the route for the `PokemonIndex` and then **explicitly tell the `PokemonIndex` component to render it's children**.
+This will assure that both components will be rendered on the page when at the `"/pokemon/1"` path.

 There exists one problem with our implementation.
 Currently if the component is mounted then the state is updated and the pokemon detail displays the correct information.
 But what if the component is already mounted and we click on a different pokemon?
-Check the store in the console to confirm that the state is not being updated and then talk with your partner about a certain lifecycle method that may solve the problem.
+Check the store in the console to confirm that the state is not being reduced and then talk with your partner about a certain lifecycle method that may solve the problem.

 Here is the sample html structure for a pokemonDetail:
 ```html